albchamo/NFT-Dashboard/README.md

 ### AstroChart
 - Visualizes relationships between token holders.
 - Nodes represent different contracts, and lines represent common holders.
+- Nodes are labeled with tags for easier identification.
+- Lines connecting nodes represent common holders, with the thickness and color indicating the number of common holders.

 ### CSVUpload
 - Upload a CSV file to batch import node addresses and tags.